mslmslmsl/8-Ks-Code/README.md

 - `ITEM`: Identify the 8-Ks to index by specifying the item that the script looks for in the 8-Ks (the default is 1.05 - Material Cybersecurity Incidents).
 - `GITHUB_TOKEN`, `REPO_OWNER`, and `REPO_NAME`: Configure your GitHub repo information and include a GitHub token.
 - `FILE_PATH`: Specify the filename within the repo where the Form 8-K list will be stored.
-- `INFER_MATERIALITY`: Set to True to enable the materiality-inference feature.
+- `DETERMINE_MATERIALITY`: Set to True to use OpenAI to determine if a filing company thinks that the incident it experienced was material.
-- `OPENAI_API_KEY`: Specify your OpenAI API key if you enable the materiality-inference feature.
+- `OPENAI_API_KEY`: Specify your OpenAI API key if you enable the feature to determine whether an incident was material.